 This February, add some flavor to your cooking, and find new ways to incorporate alliums in your dishes.
 Try roasting peeled cloves of garlic covered in olive oil in an oven-proof dish until tender.
 Use the flavor-infused oil to drizzle on salads, and use the roasted garlic cloves in hummus, soups, or as a snack on bread.
 Find other ways to flavor your cooking with alliums from caramelized onions, shaved shallot, or braised leeks.

-Roasted Garlic, recipe inspired by Nicole Cabot, IGS Coordinator for the West Tisbury School
+(Recipe inspired by Nicole Cabot, IGS Coordinator for the West Tisbury School.)

 - Two full bulbs garlic

 - Kids: pull each clove of garlic away from the bulb.
 Peel each clove of garlic.